JRH89/react-unit-tests-js/README.md

 npm start
 ```

-Open your browser and navigate to http://localhost:3000 to see the sign-up/sign-in page in action.
+Open your browser and navigate to http://localhost:3000 to see the app in action.

 ## Running Tests